SimpleHacks/QDEC/docs/RP2040_PIO_investigation.md

           MOV X, ~X                           ; value stable at post-increment
       ```
 * `JMP PIN <LABEL>` can only use a **single, preconfigured** GPIO
+    * Thus, only one external pin can be used to cause a conditional jump
+      within the state machine.
 * No `XOR` instruction
     * conditional jump on !X (when x == 0)
     * conditional jump on !Y (when y == 0)